 Desmopressin is an analogue of the natural pituitary hormone vasopressin acetate which is responsible for reducing urinary production while we sleep and is believed to be at fault in many monosyptomatic noctural enuresis cases (Rittig, Walle,Yeung, & Djurhuus, 1989).
 Desmopressin produces an antidiuretic effect resulting in more reabsorption of water from the kidney, more concentrated volume of urine entering the bladder, and overall lower urine production.
 Its effects are only observed as long as the medication is taken.

 Snajderova et al. (2001) reported on the use of desmopressin as a long-term treatment for 55 children with primary nocturnal enuresis.
 Intra-nasal desmopressin was administered in progressively higher doses (7-21g) until bedwetting stopped in 89.1% of participants.
 Every 3 months, the drug was weaned and, if relapse occurred, the previous successful dose was reinstated.
 At the end of each of the 3 months, the number of responders remained higher (72.7%, 70.9%, 61.6%) than the spontaneous cure rate of 15%.
-Tulhis, Fosdal, EWinnergrad and Hjalmas (1999) found similar results in an open study of 300 children in SweedenWolfish, Barkin, Gorodzinsky and Schwarz, (2002) reported on the 12 month effects of oral desmopressin on a group of 256 children from Canada.
+Tulhis, Fosdal, EWinnergrad and Hjalmas (1999) found similar results in an open study of 300 children in Sweeden.
+Wolfish, Barkin, Gorodzinsky and Schwarz, (2002) reported on the 12 month effects of oral desmopressin on a group of 256 children from Canada.
 They found that 49 % showed an effect of greater than 50% reduction in wet nights from baseline.

 Meta-analyses of Group Designs

 Glazener and Evans (2002) reported a meta-analysis of 16 random control trials.
 The meta-analysis found that nasal desmopressin was better than placebo in reducing the number of wet nights per week (mean 1.34 fewer wet nights/week; 95% confidence interval, 1.11-1.57).
 Desmopressin at doses of 20 ug, 40 ug, and 60 ug similarly increased the likelihood of a cure defined as 14 consecutive dry nights during treatment in 3 trials reporting this outcome (relative risk for failure to achieve 14 dry nights with 20 ug = 0.84; NNT for cure = 5.6).
 Unfortunately, no difference was found in cure rates after treatment was stopped.

 The benefits of desmopressin are temporary, with a high relapse rate once treatment is discontinued (Diehr, 2003).
 Desmopressin is most effective in children with nocturnal polyuria and normal bladder capacity.
 Desmopressin may be functional for temporary reduction in symptoms for purposes of sleepovers or camping etc.